phgrosjean/bookdown-test/docs/01-Introduction.md

 This content is displayed when the document is loaded outside of a course context.

 It is also the default course content on the web.
 So that one can provide viable alternatives to exercices outside of the UMONS context in a transparent way (no need any more to indicate "for UMONS students, do this, for Charleroi students, do that...").
 Distinction is made via the URL by detecting, e.g., `?icourse=S-BIOG-006`.
+The calss that can be used are\ : `nocourse`, `sdd1m`, `sdd2m`, `sdd3m`, `sdd4m`, `sdd5m`, `sdd1c` or `sdd2c` for our various courses at UMONS.

 :::